 Researchers have an obligation to ensure that their research is conducted with honesty, integrity, minimal risk and respect for other people and cultures.
 It is the responsibility of individual researchers to uphold good research practice, and to safeguard the rights of the participants in their research projects.

-The Academy's Ethics Policy applies to all research involving human participants and/or personal data conducted by Academy researchers, or by researchers using Academy participants as part of a formal research collaboration with the Academy.
-All research that falls within this definition must be reviewed, and research ethics approval gained before data gathering commences.
-Individual researchers (if working alone), or the lead researcher of a research group, should read the Academy Ethics Policy thoroughly before applying for ethics approval by completing a Research Ethics Approval Form and submitting it to the Academic Quality Officer, Sinead Burniston.
+The Academy's Research Ethics Policy applies to all research involving human participants or personal data, or that involves risk by addressing highly sensitive topics, conducted by Academy researchers or by researchers using participants who are Academy students.
+All research that falls within this definition must be reviewed by the Research Ethics Committee, and research ethics approval obtained, before data gathering commences.
+Individual researchers if working alone, or the lead researcher of a research group, should apply for ethics approval by completing a Research Ethics Approval Form and submitting it to the Research Ethics Committee Secretary, Louisa Rosi.